config

 Return nbdev config.

-Searches up from path until cfg_name is found.
-User settings are loaded from ~/.config/nbdev/{cfg_name}.
+Searches up from path until a pyproject.toml with [tool.nbdev] is found.
 Unspecified optional settings return defaults.

 cfg = get_config()